sfryers/MT32Editor/Readme.txt

 - If you're using MUNT, make sure MUNT is running before opening MT-32 Editor.
 - Press the refresh button in the Timbre Editor to re-send the current timbre data to the connected MIDI device.
 - If you've changed the MIDI Out port during the current session, you'll need to restart MT32 Editor to fully synchronise your MIDI device.
+- If you've changed the Unit No. in MT32Edit.ini from the default value of 17, only devices with a matching Unit No. value will respond to SysEx messages.
+Unless you're attempting to work with multiple hardware MT-32 devices, do not change the default value.
+Default Unit No. can be changed on a hardware MT-32 by pressing the [MASTER VOLUME] + [SOUND] buttons together.
+CM-32L and later devices have a fixed Unit No. of 17, which cannot be changed.

 My timbre sounds crackly/distorted: